pgraves5/charts/kahm/README.md

-# Dell EMC Elastic Cloud Storage (ECS) KAHM (Kubernetes Application Health Management) Helm Chart
+# Kubernetes Application Health Management Helm Chart

-This Helm chart deploys a [kahm] capable of watching Application Resources and Events and store and send those events to various adaptors (SRS gateway, SNMP, SMTP , SLACK, Email etc.) to report the events so that customer can manage the health of the clusters in a timely manner.
+This Helm chart deploys a [kahm] capable of watching Application Resources and Kubernetes Events.
+It stores the events in a persistent data store store and send those events to various adaptors (SRS Gateway, SNMP, SMTP , Slack, Email etc.) to report the events so that customer can manage the health of the clusters in a timely manner.

 ## Table of Contents